 - Complete your GradApp profile under "My Account".

 - Select "Apply to a Program" from the sidebar.

 - Choose "Degree Seeking" under application type and "Creative Writing (MFA)" under program of study.

 - Choose the semester during which you wish to enter the program.

 - Your application should now be initiated under "My Active Applications."

-Admission to the MFA program is extremely competitive: we get approximately 500 applications each year for 12 positions, four in each genre.
+Admission to the MFA program is extremely competitive: we get approximately 500 applications each year for approximately 6 positions.
 As you can imagine, that means that we get many very good applications.

 Admissions decisions are based largely upon our evaluation of your creative sample.
 GPA, personal statement, and letters of recommendation are also considered.
 Because of the quantity of applications, it is impossible to offer individual critique as part of the application process.
 All deliberations of the admissions committee are confidential.

 We do not accept students who already hold an MFA in creative writing.
 The UA Graduate College does not allow students to get the same degree twice.
 (MAs and/or terminal degrees in non-creative writing fields are fine, however.)

 You are required to submit the following materials as part of your online application.
 Your application will not be processed until all required information is received.